Table of Contents

-The syntax of the SQL statements described here is given in Chapter 14, SQL Statement Syntax.
+The syntax of the SQL statements described here is given in Chapter 15, SQL Statements.

 For additional information about

 Replication enables you to maintain identical data on multiple servers.
-This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
+This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica.
 See Chapter 19, Replication.

-MySQL Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
-See MySQL NDB Cluster 7.3 and NDB Cluster 7.4, which provides information about MySQL Cluster NDB 7.3 (based on MySQL 5.6 but containing the latest improvements and fixes for the
+NDB Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
+See Chapter 25, MySQL NDB Cluster 8.0, which provides information about MySQL NDB Cluster 8.0.